igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 Charge per blob  →  Revenue  →  Treasury
 ```

-**Revenue:** fee per blob stored/published ("blob fees" model).
-The more rollups post on TC, the more the network earns — revenue that **grows with third-party adoption, not with TC's native volume**.
+**Revenue:** DA is charged **by storage, not per transaction** — a fee based on the **size of the data (bytes) and the retention period** of each blob ("blob fees" model).
+The more data rollups post on TC and the longer it is kept available, the more the network earns.
+This revenue **grows with third-party adoption, not with TC's native volume** — but note it is inherently low-margin per blob, and meaningful only once many high-throughput rollups post data.

 **Honest positioning:** the DA market already has well-funded, established leaders (Celestia, EigenDA, Avail) and is **price-competitive** — pure DA margins are thin and volume-driven.
 TC **does not win by being "just another cheap DA"** (a race to the bottom).
 It wins because its DA comes **bundled with the unique package**: whoever posts blobs on TC gets, in the same place, **cross-chain execution + treasury without multisig (Phase 2) + settlement + interop**.
 DA is the *front door* that brings the rollup; the cross-chain primitives are what lock it in and carry the higher margin.